Azure/aihub/docs/content/en/docs/_index.md

 ---

 {{% pageinfo %}}
-**AI Hub!** &mdash; Lorem ipsum bla bla bla.
+**AI Hub!** &mdash; To show in a simple way different Azure OpenAI features and services.
 {{% /pageinfo %}}

-This delivery guide will help you bla bla bla.
+This delivery guide will guide you through some of the most common scenarios and uses cases when using Azure OpenAI.